-After the initial collection, analysis, and interpretation of data, you will follow an 8 step data intervention (Poortman & Schildkamp, 2016).
+After the initial collection, analysis, and interpretation of evidence, you will follow an 8 step data intervention (Poortman & Schildkamp, 2016).

-- During the first meetings focus on formulating a concrete and measurable problem statement that is backed up by the prior related data.
-For example: ‘We are not satisfied with the final examination grades in mathematics from the last three years for our students in the fourth grade, because these grades are lower than 6.0 on average; we would like this to be at least 6.5 in three years’ time (Poortman & Schildkamp, 2016 p.
+- During the first meetings, focus on formulating a concrete and measurable problem statement backed up by the prior related data.
+For example: ‘We are not satisfied with the final examination grades in mathematics from the last three years for our students in the fourth grade, because these grades are lower than 6.0 on average; we would like this to be at least 6.5 in three years (Poortman & Schildkamp, 2016 p.
 426).

-- In the following meeting(s) discuss possible causes for the problem you defined in Step Choose the most plausible cause that can be influenced and researched.
+- In the following meeting(s) discuss possible causes for the problem you defined in Step 1.
+After that, choose the most plausible causes that you can influence and research.

-- Check the quality of the data collected in Step 3.
-If the data are not valid and reliable, additional or new data need to be collected.
+- Most importantly, check the quality of the data collected in Step 3.
+After that, if the data are not valid and reliable, additional or new data need to be collected.

-- Develop descriptive analyses or correlational analyses of the data to test their hypothesis.
+- Develop descriptive analyses or correlational analyses of the data to test your hypothesis.

-- Interpret and conclude: If the hypothesis has to be rejected, the team needs to formulate a new hypothesis, that is, continue with a ‘new round’ starting again with Step 2.
-The team continues with Step 7 if the hypothesis can be accepted.
+- Interpret and conclude.
+For example, if the hypothesis has to be rejected, the team needs to formulate a new hypothesis.
+In other words, continue with a ‘new round’ starting again with Step 2.
+The team follows Step 7 if the hypothesis was accepted.

-- Design and implement improvement measures, based on the conclusions drawn in Step 6.
-The team formulates the measures that are needed to address the cause of the problem, and the goals related to these measures.
+- Design and implement improvement measures based on the conclusions drawn in Step 6, and the evidence gathered.
+The team formulates the measures needed to address the cause of the problem and the goals related to these measures.

 - Evaluate the measures taken.
-This step makes the ‘circle’ complete, by evaluating the effectiveness of the measures taken in Step 7.
-To measure effectiveness, the same type of data as collected for Step 1 to determine the problem are collected to determine whether the problem is solved.
+This step makes the ‘circle’ complete by evaluating the effectiveness of the measures taken in Step 7.
+To measure effectiveness, gather the same type of evidence as collected for Step 1 to determine whether you have solved the problem.

-Remember this is an ongoing process, so this implementation does not end here.
-After these 8 steps, you start all over reformulating the hypothesis if it was rejected or formulating a new one that focuses on another issue.
-Furthermore, bear in mind that in order to have better probabilities of improved learner outcomes, you have to focus on formative assessments and the learning process.
+To conclude, remember, this is an ongoing process.
+After these 8 steps, you start all over reformulating the hypothesis if it was rejected.
+Conversely, in case the implementation works, you formulate a new hypothesis that focuses on another issue.
+Bear in mind that you have to focus on formative assessments and the learning process to have better probabilities of improved learner outcomes.